 Application guidelines will be available around September of the preceding year

-Application period: around November of the preceding year to January of the admission year
+Application period: around November to December of the preceding year

 Doctoral Program (International Public Policy)